FriendsOfSymfony/FOSCommentBundle/Resources/doc/8-adding_symfony2s_builtin_acl_security.md

 > This bundle ships with support different security setups.
 You can also have a look at [Adding role based ACL security](7-adding_role_based_acl_security.md).

-To use the built in Acl system, it must first be initialised with the Symfony2 console:
+To use the built in Acl system, it must first be initialised with the Symfony console:

 ``` bash
 $ app/console init:acl